 As written above we have, together with Swedish government (Swedfund), invested and helped our supplier of leather to build a glove factory.
 We educate the seamstresses in Ethiopia and we try help and give our knowledge of running a glove factory.
 Here we also try to influence by point out the importance of ethical trade.
-In spring 2024 we will go to Ethiopia together with our experieced seemstress and cutter from Poland to educate the workers in Ethiopa.
+In spring 2024 we where in Ethiopia together with our experieced seemstress and cutter from Poland to educate the workers in Ethiopa, this is something we found out we must do more often.
 Together with customers, we have also developed and gained knowledge and working methods to jointly develop our supply chain.